 The Bay-Delta Plan protects the beneficial uses of the Bay-Delta Estuary and tributary watersheds and supersedes the regional water quality control plans in the event of any conflict between this plan and the regional water quality control plans.
 The Bay-Delta Plan “provides reasonable protection” for the beneficial uses of the Bay-Delta Estuary as regards salinity (caused by saltwater intrusion, municipal discharges, and agricultural drainage) and water project operations (flows and diversions) (State Water Resources Control Board 2018).

-Water Quality Control Plan for the San Francisco Bay Basin

-The San Francisco Bay Regional Water Board regulates surface water and groundwater quality in the San Francisco Bay Region.
-San Francisco Bay Basin Plan covers the San Francisco Bay estuary, and coastal portions of Marin and San Mateo Counties, from Tomales Bay in the north to Pescadero and Butano Creeks in the south.
-The San Francisco Bay estuary conveys the waters of the Sacramento and San Joaquin Rivers to the Pacific Ocean and functions as the only drainage outlet for waters of the Central Valley.
-(San Francisco Bay Regional Water Quality Control Board 2019).

 General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities